Zhou Yu: Family

 Sometime between 198 and 199, Zhou Yu joined Sun Ce in the conquest of Wan (皖; present-day Qianshan County, Anhui).
 In Wan, they met a certain Elder Qiao (橋公), who had two daughters who were famed for their beautiful looks.
 Sun Ce married the elder sister while Zhou Yu married the younger one.
 Sun Ce joked with Zhou Yu: "Although Elder Qiao's daughters are exceptionally beautiful, with us as their husbands, it should be a happy enough match" (because Sun Ce and Zhou Yu were both known for being handsome youths).

 Zhou Yu had two sons and a daughter.
-It is unknown whether or not his three children were born to his wife Xiao Qiao.
+It is unknown if his three children were born to his wife Xiao Qiao.

-Zhou Yu's daughter, Zhou Ying, married Sun Quan's eldest son Sun Deng, who was designated as the crown prince after his father became the emperor of Eastern Wu.
+Zhou Yu's daughter, Lady Zhou, married Sun Quan's eldest son Sun Deng, who was designated as the crown prince after his father became the emperor of Eastern Wu, in 225.
 Sun Deng later died at the age of 32, preceding his father.

 Zhou Yu's elder son, Zhou Xun (周循), resembled his father in personality, but died very early.
 He married Sun Quan's daughter Sun Luban and served as a Cavalry Commandant (騎都尉) in Eastern Wu.